laravel/docs/mail.md

         'region' => env('AWS_DEFAULT_REGION', 'us-east-1'),
     ],

-If you need to include [additional options](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#sendrawemail) when executing the SES `SendRawEmail` request, you may define an `options` array within your `ses` configuration:
+If you would like to define [additional options](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-email-2010-12-01.html#sendrawemail) that Laravel should pass to the AWS SDK's `SendRawEmail` method when sending an email, you may define an `options` array within your `ses` configuration:

     'ses' => [
         'key' => env('AWS_ACCESS_KEY_ID'),